-Our theme is Run ResponsiblyTM to celebrate our participation in the Across the Bay 10K race on the Chesapeake Bay Bridge on Sunday, Nov.
+Our theme was Run ResponsiblyTM to celebrate our participation in the Across the Bay 10K race on the Chesapeake Bay Bridge on Sunday, Nov.
 9. In addition to Annapolis Green's help with recycling and composting, Race organizers are making this a "cup-free" race to eliminate the usual paper cup litter associated with water stops.
 Instead, they are asking runners to bring their own bottles or containers.

-Annapolis Green is helping by offering another alternative, the HydraPouch,® thanks to sponsorship from the Maryland State Advisory Council on Physical Fitness and Maryland Sports, and the Chesapeake Conservancy.
-We will offer these almost weightless, flexible, clip-on drinking pouches for sale at the Pre-Race Expo on Nov.
+Annapolis Green helped by offering another alternative, the HydraPouch,® thanks to sponsorship from the Maryland State Advisory Council on Physical Fitness and Maryland Sports, and the Chesapeake Conservancy.
+We offered these almost weightless, flexible, clip-on drinking pouches for sale at the Pre-Race Expo on Nov.
 7 & 8 at the Navy-Marine Corps Memorial Stadium.
-And... you'll have a preview at Green Drinks.
+And... we previewed them -- and even sold a few -- at Green Drinks.
 If you're a runner, you might want to buy one or two for yourself! | Read more about our Run ResponsiblyTM campaign and the HydraPouch.®

 About Great Frogs

-Our hosts are winemakers Andrea and Nate O'Shea (and dog Finn McCool).
+Our hosts were winemakers Andrea and Nate O'Shea (and dog Finn McCool).
 The vines were planted in 1999 at Harness Creek Vineyards, located very close to the South River and the wines have won awards in competitions across the country.
 This quote from the Great Frogs website describes Andrea and Nate's winemaking philosophy: